 Chicken Pot Pie Recipe with Cream of Chicken Soup: How to Make It Fast

-Did you know the chicken pot pie has been a comfort food staple for over 500 years, yet 67% of home cooks believe it’s too complicated to make on weeknights?
-Your search for a quick chicken pot pie recipe with cream of chicken soup ends today.
-This simplified version delivers all the nostalgic flavors and creamy goodness of traditional pot pie but cuts the preparation time nearly in half.
-Whether you’re cooking for the family or meal prepping for the week, this chicken pot pie recipe with cream of chicken soup balances convenience with homemade taste, proving that comfort food doesn’t have to be time-consuming.
+You may have known that chicken pot pie was a comfort food classic for over 500 years, but even so, 67% of home cooks find it too intricate to prepare during weeknights.
+Today’s your lucky day because you can finally put your search for the quick chicken pot pie with cream of chicken soup to rest.
+This simple version preserves all the soothing flavors and rich goodness of homemade pot pie without cutting the flavor in half; it cuts the prep time nearly in half.
+For your family or to be ready for the upcoming week, make this cream of chicken soup chicken pot pie dish.
+Easy yet rich in homemade taste, comfort food does not have to require a lot of time.

 Ingredients List